Is your procurement process enabling infrastructure innovation? 4 key questions to ask

 Question 2: Does the organizational culture welcome infrastructure innovation?

-Challenges to existing institutional procurement culture take time to overcome.
+Challenges to the existing institutional procurement culture take time to overcome.
 A flexible, competitive approach that allows consultation of desired outcomes will permit the consideration and assessment of unconventional ideas.

 Excessively bureaucratic institutions will find it difficult to implement innovative infrastructure procurements.
 Unless bureaucratic procurement approaches are transformed, innovation will be stifled.